The Coffee Bean & Tea Leaf: Locations

+As of 2024, the Coffee Bean and Tea Leaf has a total of 1,232 stores in 24 countries, including Bahrain, Bangladesh, Brunei, India, Indonesia, Israel, Jordan, Kingdom of Saudi Arabia, Kuwait, Kurdistan, Malaysia, Mongolia, Myanmar, Oman, Pakistan, Panama, Paraguay, Philippines, Qatar, Singapore, South Korea, Sri Lanka, USA, and Vietnam.

 Partnerships

 On 5 September 2012, Nokia announced a deal with the chain to offer wireless charging facilities in its cafés.
 On May 28, 2013, Hilton Worldwide announced they had signed an exclusive agreement for Coffee Bean to provide in-room coffee and tea for all Hilton hotels in North America, South America, and Central America.

 Green Mountain Coffee Roasters announced on May 29, 2013, that they had partnered with Coffee Bean to create a K-Cup for Keurig single-cup brewing systems, available in the US as of 2014.

 On August 24, 2015, the firm announced they had signed an exclusive area development agreement with South Korean retail conglomerate E-LAND to enter into the Chinese market.
-On July 21, 2020, the Coffee Bean & Tea Leaf entered into a partnership with fast casual chain Smashburger (also owned by Jollibee Foods Corporation), and began incorporating Coffee Bean & Tea Leaf products into their menu.
+On July 21, 2020, the Coffee Bean & Tea Leaf entered into a partnership with fast casual chain Smashburger, and began incorporating Coffee Bean & Tea Leaf products into their menu.

 Controversies

-2012: Bathroom spycam scandal

-A popular coffee shop chain was under fire for how it addressed repeated discoveries of a bathroom peeping Tom at a couple of its stores, according to a lawsuit filed in Los Angeles Superior Court.